Burton Tansky

-Burton M. Tansky (November 30, 1937 – March 16, 2025) was an American department store executive who retired as president and chief executive officer of The Neiman Marcus Group summer of 2010.
+Burton M. Tansky (November 30, 1937 – March 16, 2025) was an American department store executive who held leadership roles at Saks Fifth Avenue, Bergdoff Goodman, and most-notably The Neiman Marcus Group where he retired as president and chief executive officer in the summer of 2010.
+Throughout his career he was known in the retail industry as "Mr. Luxury."

 Early life and education

 Burton Tansky was born on November 30, 1937, to Harry and Jeannette Tansky, who, fleeing religious persecution, immigrated to Pittsburgh from Poland and Russia respectively in the early 20th century.
 The couple operated a hair salon in the fashionable William Penn Hotel in Downtown Pittsburgh.
 They raised three children, Burt, Shirley, and Eva, in the neighborhood of East Liberty.
 Burton was a graduate of Peabody High School.

 Tansky's first job was delivering newspapers at age 12, followed by a number of odd jobs through his teenage years, including as a clerk at a grocery store, and selling shoes at Kaufmann’s, the local department store.
 He graduated from the University of Pittsburgh, where he majored in history and minored in economics.
 Shortly after graduating, he married his high school sweetheart, Rita.